maidsafe/rfcs/proposed/0000-new-kademlia-routing-logic.md

 * A copy could be numbered from the beginning, and copy `n` could always be routed via the `n`-th closest node to the target, instead of the closest one.
+This might make it likely, but not impossible, that the paths never collide.
+(We will need to count bounces in tests to verify that, probably also using a highly imbalanced network to simulate one path in a very large network.)
-* Nodes could have one of `GROUP_SIZE` colors.
-A close group consists of the closest nodes to the target in each of these colors.
-Every message is routed via a path that stays exclusively in one color, until it reaches the destination.
+* Nodes could have one of `GROUP_SIZE` colours.
+A close group consists of one node in each colour: the single closest node to the target with that colour.
+Every message copy is routed via a path that stays exclusively in one colour, until it reaches the destination, making it *impossible* for the copies to collide.
+This would change the routing algorithm considerably: Instead of one table with bucket size `GROUP_SIZE`, each node would have to keep `GROUP_SIZE` tables - one for each colour - with bucket size 1.

 # Alternatives